EzAudio: Enhancing Text-to-Audio Generation with Efficient Diffusion Transformer: Experiments

-We conducted a subjective experiment to evaluate overall audio quality (OVL) and text prompt relevance (REL) using a 5-point Mean Opinion Score (MOS) on 30 randomly selected text prompts.
-Twelve participants with backgrounds in music production or audio engineering took part in the experiment.
-We compare EzAudio-XL with Tango, AudioLDM-2, Make-an-Audio-2, and audio samples from AudioCaps.
-As shown in Fig. \ref{fig:sub}, the results are consistent with objective findings: EzAudio-XL outperforms the baselines in both text alignment and audio quality.
-While Make-an-Audio 2 shows higher FD and IS scores than Tango, it occasionally produces artifacts, likely due to the use of synthetic data.
-Notably, EzAudio-XL’s OVL score approaches real recordings, highlighting its ability to generate realistic audio.
+We conduct a subjective experiment\footnote{Due to cost constraints, we compare EzAudio-XL with Tango, AudioLDM-2, Make-An-Audio-2, and real samples from AudioCaps.} to evaluate overall audio quality (OVL) and text relevance (REL) using a 5-point Mean Opinion Score (MOS) on 30 randomly selected prompts.
+12 participants with backgrounds in music production or sound engineering take part.
+As shown in Figure~\ref{fig:sub}, results align with objective findings: EzAudio-XL outperforms baselines in both relevance and quality.
+Make-An-Audio 2 receives a lower OVL score than its objective metrics suggest, likely due to artifacts from synthetic data.
+Notably, EzAudio-XL’s OVL score approaches real recordings, demonstrating its ability to generate highly realistic audio.